Drivers’ hours for HGV & PSV drivers

 Both HGV transport operators and drivers are responsible for ensuring compliance with the drivers’ hours and tachograph legislation.

 As a transport operator, you are legally required to periodically check tachograph records and have an adequate record-keeping system in place.

-Smartanalysis provides full drivers’ hours analysis for EU and UK Domestic Regulations.
+Smartanalysis provides full drivers’ hours analysis for EU and GB Domestic Regulations.